Anti-CAA protesters of Shaheen Bagh likely to meet Amit Shah tomorrow

 Shaheen Bagh's anti-CAA protesters' Valentine's Day invitation to PM Modi

+During the Delhi election campaign run, several BJP MPs crossed the line and gave controversial statements.

+Shaheen Bagh has been the epicenter of anti-CAA protests in Delhi for the last two months.
+The protesters have been demanding the government to withdraw NRC, NPR, and CAA for a long time now.

-Since December 15, women in the predominantly Muslim locality have been sitting in a round-the-clock sit-in against the Citizenship Amendment Act and the proposed National Register of Citizens.
+Since December 15, muslim women have been sitting in a round-the-clock sit-in against the Citizenship Amendment Act and the proposed National Register of Citizens.